SwedbankPay/swedbank-pay-woocommerce-paymentmenu/readme.txt

 LogoUrl - Provide us with an URL that contains a .PNG or .JPG with your logotype.

 You are now done with configuring our plugin.

+= Minimum Requirements =
+* PHP 7.0 or greater is recommended
+* WooCommerce 5 or greater is recommended

 == Upgrade Notice ==
 = 1.2.0 =